 The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
-The Board of Directors has established the Executive Management Committee, the Banking Risk Management Technical Committee, Technical Committee for the Management of Assets and Liabilities (CTALCO), Technical Committee on Operations Risk, Technical Committee of Audit, Compliance and Internal Control, Technical Committee of Analysis of the Internal Regulations, Politics and Credit Approval Technical Committee, Credit and Risk Committees from the Banks's headquarter (credit approval), Credit and Risk Committee from the branches / agencies that are responsible for formulating and / or monitoring of risk management policies in their area of expertise.
+The Board of Directors has established the Executive Management Committee, the Banking Risk Management Technical Committee, Technical Committee for the Management of Assets and Liabilities (CTALCO), Technical Committee on Operations Risk, Technical Committee on Audit, Compliance and Internal Control, Technical Committee on Analysis of the Internal Regulations, Politics and Credit Approval Technical Committee, HQ Credit and Risk Committee (credit approval), Credit and Risk Committee from the branches / agencies that are responsible for formulating and / or monitoring of risk management policies in their area of expertise.
 Board of Directors periodically reviews the activity of these committees.

-The Board of Directors monitors the compliance with Group risk policies and the improvement of the general risk management frame in connection with risks at which the Group is exposed to.
+The Board of Directors monitors the compliance with Group risk policies and the improvement of the general risk management frame in connection with the risks the Group is exposed to.

-Banca Transilvania S.A.'s strategy regarding significant risk management focuses over the realization of the budgeted ratios in a controlled risk environment which ensures both the normal continuity of the business and the protection of the shareholders and clients' interest.
+Banca Transilvania's strategy regarding significant risk management focuses over the realization of the budgeted ratios in a controlled risk environment which ensures both the normal continuity of the business and the protection of the shareholders and clients' interest.
 Banca Transilvania S.A. ensures that its risk management strategy is adequate in terms of undertaken risk profile, nature, size and business complexity and also in correlation with its business plan.

-Risk management policies and systems are reviewed regularly (mainly annually) with the participation of the Executive Management Committee, Risk Management Technical Committee and persons responsible from different Departments involved in order to reflect the changes in the market conditions, products and services provided.
+Risk management policies and systems are reviewed regularly (mainly annually) with the participation of the Executive Management Committee, Risk Management Technical Committee and responsible persons from different involved Departments, in order to reflect the changes in the market conditions, products and services provided.

-The pocess of crisis simulation is an integral part of risk management process.
+The process of crisis simulation is an integral part of risk management process.